nachop51/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

 # More functions and nested loops

 # We are working with nested loops
-# and making our own functions
+# and making our own functions.